What do different colored scrubs mean?

 Posted by Noel Asmar on

-Classic black, traditional navy blue, or chic mauve—scrubs color meanings can impact your mood, communicate to your patients, and reveal your personal sense of style, too.
-With so many options available there’s no shortage of ways to mix and match colors, styles, and layers for your perfect set of scrubs.
+Classic black, traditional caribbean blue, cool jade, or chic mauve—scrubs color meanings can impact your mood, communicate to your patients, and reveal your personal sense of style, too.
+With so many options available, there’s no shortage of ways to mix and match colors, styles, and layers for your perfect set of scrubs.

 Why do nurses and doctors wear different color scrubs?